priyanksharma7/tracking-lamp/README.md

 `3_fullsystem.py` : This program detects hands and drives the pan-tilt motors to keep the target object in the middle of the frame.
 A Pan Tilt HAT is used to control the 2 servo motors and the camera is mouted on top.
 Since a Pan Tilt HAT cannot be connected to a laptop/desktop, this program can run only on Raspberry Pi (mode=0) or a Jetson Nano (mode=1).
 Another important step is tuning the pan and tilt PIDs independently.
 Please refer to the source [here](https://www.pyimagesearch.com/2019/04/01/pan-tilt-face-tracking-with-a-raspberry-pi-and-opencv/).
 I have infused my hand tracking algorithm into the pan tilt program by Adrian Rosebrock of [PyImageSearch](https://www.pyimagesearch.com/).
 The 4 parameters descibed in the previous program are available in this program too and can be adjusted similarly.

     python 3_fullsystem.py -m 1 (for Jetson Nano)

+Note: Press 'Ctrl+C' in the terminal to exit.

 ## Light Source